News

 A typical verdict reads like this:

-The main issue is sodium benzoate, a synthetic preservative that has no real reason to be in a ferment or brine.
+The main issue here is sodium benzoate, a synthetic preservative that has no real reason to be in a ferment or brine.
 Look for a version where the ingredient list stops at salt, vinegar, and spices.

 Results at a Glance